Page 1057

 Charging Control

-battery is charged at a constant current until the terminal voltage reaches the predefined maximum limit.
+charged at a constant current until the terminal voltage reaches the predefined maximum limit.
+Subsequently, the system

 User Interface and System Integration

-parameters such as SOC, charging status, speed, gear position, and fault indications.
-Additionally, the overall
+such as SOC, charging status, speed, gear position, and fault indications.
+Additionally, the overall system includes

-system includes advanced features such as multi-mode access control, anti-theft protection, and reverse
+advanced features such as multi-mode access control, anti-theft protection, and reverse operation.
+These integrated

 Page 1061